Discovering environments with XRM

 \begin{flushright} \emph{Nature does not shuffle data}---\citet{bottou_shuffle} \end{flushright}

-Let us reconsider the problem of domain generalization without access to environment annotations.
-This time it suffices to talk about one training distribution $P^\text{tr}$ and one testing distribution $P^\text{te}$.
+Let us reconsider the problem of OOD generalization without access to environment annotations.
+This time, it suffices to talk about one training distribution $P^\text{tr}$ and one testing distribution $P^\text{te}$.
 Our training data is a collection of input-label pairs $(x_i, y_i)$, each drawn iid from the training distribution.
-While the training distribution $P^\text{tr}$ may be the mixture of multiple environments describing interesting invariant and spurious correlations, this rich heterogeneity is shuffled together and unbeknown to us.
-But, if we could ``unshuffle'' the training distribution and recover the environments therein, we could invoke the domain generalization machinery from the previous section and hope for a robust predictor.
+While $P^\text{tr}$ may be the mixture of multiple environments describing interesting invariant and spurious correlations, this rich heterogeneity is shuffled together and unbeknown to us.
+But, if we could ``unshuffle'' the training distribution and recover the environments therein, we could invoke the OOD generalization machinery from the previous section and hope for a robust predictor.
 This is the purpose of automatic environment discovery.

-To discover environments and learn from them, most prior work implements a pipeline with two phases.
-On phase-1, train a label predictor and distribute each training example into two environments, depending on whether the example is correctly or incorrectly classified.
-On phase-2, train a DG algorithm on top of the discovered environments.
-Crucially, one must control the capacity of the label predictor in phase-1 with surgical precision, such that it relies only on prominent, easier-to-learn spurious correlations.
-If the environments discovered in phase-1 differ only in spurious correlation, as we would like, then the DG algorithm from phase-2 should be able to zero-in on invariant patterns more likely to generalize to the test distribution $P^\text{te}$.
-On the unlucky side, if phase-1 produces a zero-training-error predictor, we would be providing phase-2 with one non-vacuous, non-informative environment---the training data itself!